Samus1234/18-663-cpp-torch-from-scratch/README.md

-# cpp-torch-from-scratch
+# 18-663-cpp-torch-from-scratch

-**A C++ CPU and CUDA-GPU implementation of the deep-learning library - Torch from scratch containing modular layers with forward and backward propagations, a general optimizer class, and a sequential class with training and validation.**
+**A C++ CPU and CUDA-GPU implementation of the deep-learning library - Torch from scratch containing modular layers with forward and backward propagations, a general optimizer class, and a sequential class with training and validation.
+Project for 18-661 Introduction to Machine Learning**

 ## External Dependecies
 * Linux